jordengerovac/tabsolute-browser-extension/README.md

 customizable new tab extension to beautify your boring browser tabs

-built with React and Redux.
+built with React and Redux